-If you enjoy writing, and have a strong personal style, the temptation can be to take someone’s ideas and run with them in your own voice.
-Resist.
-Instead, it’s important to find a way to centre your subject’s argument in a way that sounds like them.
-Ghost writers occupy a position of trust, and imbuing your writing with the voice of your subject is an essential part of honouring that trust.
+If you enjoy writing, and have a strong personal voice, it can be all too easy to take someone’s ideas and research and write about them in your own voice.
+However, it’s important to find a way to centre your subject’s argument so the piece sounds like it was written by them.
+Ghost-writers occupy a position of trust, and imbuing your writing with the voice of your subject is an essential part of honouring that trust.

 A great way to get a feel for a subject’s voice is to have a call with them about their work or to read through pieces they may have written themselves in the past.

 Adapt for target audience

 At BlueSky Education, our client base comprises of universities, business schools, think tanks, and other institutions and organisations within the education sector, so our ghost-writing efforts often involve explaining academic research to a non-academic audience.